wearefine/db_fixtures_dump/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (likely the only group you'd want this in would be development):

     gem 'db_fixtures_dump'